 REPLACING CONVENTIONAL SANITARY PADS

-Women needs this every now and then to stock up their sanitary pads in their bathrooms which itself has plastic content in it and then the icing on the cake is the plastic packaging that it comes with.
+Women need this every now and then to stock up their sanitary pads in their bathrooms which itself has plastic content in it and then the icing on the cake is the plastic packaging that it comes with.
 It’s a one-time usability choice so switching yourself to silicon menstrual cups is a great swap for waste-free, plastic-free bathroom.
 Its hygienic, pain-free, hassle-free and washable.
 You keep it with you forever.
 This comes under personal hygiene and therefore an integral part of the Zero Waste Bathroom

 REPLACING PLASTIC EARBUDS

-Now this is another small looking item in our bathroom that we tend to ignore.
+Now, this is another small looking item in our bathroom that we tend to ignore.
 But earbuds are mostly plastic and very little cotton.
 This should immediately go off your bathroom.
 There are too many options in the market for wooden and bamboo earbuds.
-You can just choose them instead of a regular commercial earbuds boxes.
+You can just choose them instead of regular commercial earbuds boxes.

 REUSABLE CLOTH SWABS